amplience/dc-extension-aprimo-content-selector/README.md

 2. This extension is limited to the response data from Aprimo Content Selector for integration.

-3. This extension will only work in singleRendition mode for the Aprimo Content Selector as this is the only mode which returns as public URI to the selected asset.
+3. This extension will only work in singleRendition mode for the Aprimo Content Selector as this is the only mode which returns a public URI to the selected asset.

 ## Warranty & Support